weaviate/elysia/docs/Advanced/advanced_tool_construction.md

 ## Self Healing Errors

 You can yield an **[`Error`](../Reference/Objects.md#elysia.objects.Error)** object to 'return' an error from the tool to the decision tree.
-These errors are saved within the tree data and automatically added to the decision nodes as well as any LLM calls made with `ElysiaChainOfThought` called within that tool.
+These errors are saved within the tree data and automatically added to the decision nodes as well as any LLM calls made with `ElysiaPrompt` called within that tool.
 The LLM is 'informed' about these errors via an input to the prompts.
 The LLM can choose to continue calling the tool again, in spite of the error (if it seems fixable), or it can use the information to end the conversation and inform the user of an error, or to try a different tool that will not error.

 The `Error` object is initialised with a single string argument, which should be informative and descriptive.